 People

-Principal Investigator | Brennan R. Payne, PhD | ✉| CV | Psych@Utah | Neuro@Utah |
+Principal Investigator | Brennan R. Payne, PhD | ✉| CV | Psych@Utah | Neuro@Utah

-Brennan directs the LaMA Lab.
+Brennan directs the Language and Memory Aging Laboratory (LaMA Lab).
 He is an Associate Professor in the Cognition and Neural Science Program in the Department of Psychology at the University of Utah.
-He holds additional appointments with the Interdepartmental Neuroscience Program, the Department of Communication Sciences and Disorders, and the Center on Aging.
+He holds additional faculty appointments with the Neuroscience Program, the Department of Communication Sciences and Disorders, and the Utah Center on Aging.
 Brennan received his M.S.
 (2012) and Ph.D (2014) from the University of Illinois.
-From 2014-2017, he was a postdoctoral research fellow at the Beckman Institute at the University of Illinois.
-He received a Rising Star award from the Association for Psychological Science in 2017, an Early Career Award from the American Psychological Association (Division 3: Society for Experimental Psychology and Cognitive Science) in 2017, an Early Career Research Award from the National Institute on Deafness and Other Communication Disorders in 2021, and the Superior Researcher Award from the University of Utah's College of Social and Behavioral Sciences in 2023.
+From 2014-2017, he was a postdoctoral research fellow in the Cognition and Brain Lab at the Beckman Institute for Advanced Science and Technology at the University of Illinois.
+His research is focused on understanding the cognitive and neural mechanisms underlying language comprehension and verbal memory functioning across the adult lifespan.
+He adopts an interdisciplinary and multi-method approach to this work, including the use of experimental, correlational, and longitudinal approaches with measures of brain activity (e.g., event-related brain potentials, transcranial magnetic stimulation), human performance (eye-tracking, reaction time, memory performance), and physiology (e.g., pupillary responses).

-Brennan directs the LaMA Lab.
+Brennan directs the Language and Memory Aging Laboratory (LaMA Lab).
 He is an Associate Professor in the Cognition and Neural Science Program in the Department of Psychology at the University of Utah.
-He holds additional appointments with the Interdepartmental Neuroscience Program, the Department of Communication Sciences and Disorders, and the Center on Aging.
+He holds additional faculty appointments with the Neuroscience Program, the Department of Communication Sciences and Disorders, and the Utah Center on Aging.
 Brennan received his M.S.
 (2012) and Ph.D (2014) from the University of Illinois.
-From 2014-2017, he was a postdoctoral research fellow at the Beckman Institute at the University of Illinois.
-He received a Rising Star award from the Association for Psychological Science in 2017, an Early Career Award from the American Psychological Association (Division 3: Society for Experimental Psychology and Cognitive Science) in 2017, an Early Career Research Award from the National Institute on Deafness and Other Communication Disorders in 2021, and the Superior Researcher Award from the University of Utah's College of Social and Behavioral Sciences in 2023.
+From 2014-2017, he was a postdoctoral research fellow in the Cognition and Brain Lab at the Beckman Institute for Advanced Science and Technology at the University of Illinois.
+His research is focused on understanding the cognitive and neural mechanisms underlying language comprehension and verbal memory functioning across the adult lifespan.
+He adopts an interdisciplinary and multi-method approach to this work, including the use of experimental, correlational, and longitudinal approaches with measures of brain activity (e.g., event-related brain potentials, transcranial magnetic stimulation), human performance (eye-tracking, reaction time, memory performance), and physiology (e.g., pupillary responses).

 Postdoctoral Research Fellows